As an Amazon Associate I earn from qualifying purchases.

 Prostaglandins and their Role

 Prostaglandins are hormone-like substances produced in the lining of the uterus.
 They play a crucial role in regulating inflammation and pain.
 During menstruation, the elevated levels of prostaglandins can cause increased contractions of the uterus, leading to intense pain.
-Higher levels of prostaglandins are often associated with more severe menstrual pain.
+Higher levels of prostaglandins are often associated with more severe dysmenorrhea.

 Conditions that can Contribute to Severe Menstrual Pain